PureStorage-OpenConnect/sqlserver-scripts/demos-sdk2/ActiveDR/README.md

 Test failover only in DR.  Do not impact Production

-Single test database "CookbookDemo_ADR" on two RDM volumes: a data volume & log volume, on each SQL Server.
+Single test database "ExampleDb" on two RDM volumes: a data volume & log volume, on each SQL Server.

 **Prerequisites:**
 1. DR Pod needs to be pre-created